 At Finnegan, we don’t just value diversity, we live it every day in thought, approach, and solutions.
-In fact, it’s so much a part of our culture, we are consistently ranked as one of the nation’s top law firms for minority and overall diversity.
-In the Vault Guide’s 2015 survey of the leading law firms for women, minorities, and overall diversity, Finnegan was ranked in the top 10 in each of these categories.
-American Lawyer similarly ranked the firm in the top 25 in its 2012 survey of the top 100 U.S. law firms for overall diversity.
-We are particularly pleased to be identified by Working Mother magazine as a top 100 company for working mothers.
-Only five law firms in 2012 received this distinguished recognition.
-Additionally, for the last two years, Working Mother magazine and the Women in Law Empowerment Forum (WILEF) ranked Finnegan as one of the top law firms in the United States for women.
-Both organizations cited the significant role women serve in Finnegan’s management and leadership.
+In fact, it’s so much a part of our culture, we are consistently ranked as one of the nation’s top law firms for overall diversity.
+In the Vault Guide’s 2015 survey of the leading law firms for women, minorities, and overall diversity, Finnegan ranks in the top 10 in each of these categories.
+American Lawyer similarly includes the firm in the top 20 in its 2014 survey of the leading 100 U.S. law firms for overall diversity, and in 2015, we earned a perfect score of 100 percent on the Human Rights Campaign Foundation’s 2015 Corporate Equality Index (CEI), a national benchmarking survey and report on corporate policies and practices related to lesbian, gay, bisexual, and transgender (LGBT) workplace equality.
+We are particularly pleased to be identified by Working Mother magazine as a top 100 company for working mothers for the last three years.
+Only four law firms in 2014 received this distinguished recognition.
+Additionally, Working Mother magazine and the Women in Law Empowerment Forum (WILEF) consistently rank Finnegan as one of the top law firms in the United States for women.
+Both organizations cite the significant role women serve in Finnegan’s management and leadership.

 It takes a special kind of lawyer to work at Finnegan.
 Not only do our lawyers have law degrees, but all of our patent lawyers have scientific or technical degrees.
 The firm’s success and growth are proof of the benefits of a collaborative culture that supports a range of initiatives to attract diverse talent.